-Naturally, the yearlong pandemic has slowed down the global flows of FDIs.
+Naturally, the year-long pandemic has slowed down the global flow of FDIs.
 The World Investment Report 2020 by the United Nations Conference on Trade and Development (UNCTAD) has predicted a 40% percent decline in FDI flows in 2020.
 Nonetheless, the numbers can be expected to be stable in 2021, with the recovery of economies.

 FIGURE: Net FDI inflows by major sectors during FY 2019 / Source: Bangladesh Bank